mellson/Alfred-Google-Translate/README.md

 =======================
 #Installation
 Download the extensions here http://d.pr/rMIx
-There are two extensions, a normal translation extension and a standard language version.
+There are two extensions, a normal translation extension and a standard language version (Both described below).
 Choose to install one or both.

 #Description